wintercompchem/awscloud/README.md

 Content may be periodically updated to fix bugs and make enhancements.

 ## Abstract
 In this work we provide a template for running computational labs in the cloud in an effort to improve access to computational resources for both students and instructors.
 Specifically, we provide a Terraform code that provisions resources in Amazon Web Services (AWS).
-The instructor can spin up an instance per student and have the necessary software automatically installed upon instance creation using a customizable script.
+The instructor can create a virtual machine (an "instance") per student and have the necessary software automatically installed upon instance creation using a customizable script.
 Students can access the instance using a command line interface within any standard web browser on any device.
-Any generated data files can also be downloaded via the same web browser.
+Any generated data files can be downloaded via the same web browser.
 We outline example workloads including open-source molecular dynamics and quantum chemistry programs.
+The Terraform code, including associated documentation and example workload files, can be obtained through GitHub [(https://github.com/wintercompchem/byodcloud)](https://github.com/wintercompchem/byodcloud).

 ## We include the following documentation for the code: